-Factors to consider when choosing the best wood for laser engraving?
+How to choose the best wood for laser engraving – factors to consider

 a) Resin content

 Resin is a highly viscous or solid substance that trees give off as a way of protecting themselves from disease and bugs.
 Resinous wood types typically produce more resin than non-resinous trees.
 These are primarily softwood species including pine, cedar, and fir.
 Non-resinous trees are associated with hardwoods such as apple, alder, aspen, ash, elm, birch, madrone, walnut, oak, and locust.